ga-curriculum/environment-variables/using-environment-variables-in-node/README.md

 You might be thinking "hold on, if most servers are using `.env` files, couldn't a bad actor just `console.log()` `process.env` and steal secrets that way?

-Thankfully, no - while Node understands environment variables through the use of tools like `dotenv`, the browser itself does not.
+Thankfully, no - while Node understands environment variables through the use of tools like `dotenv`, that information is not passed onto the browser itself.
 Try to `console.log()` `process.env` in the browser, and you'll get a reference error - it has no idea what `process` is!
 As long as your secrets are in an `.env` file on the server side, they're safe!

-> You should not use environment variables to hold secrets in client side code - everything in client side code is public!

 ## gitignore, and protecting your secrets

 At this stage, our secrets are still very visible if we were to push our code up to GitHub, they've just been moved into a different file.
 This is where `.gitignore` comes into play!